saumyap24/AWS_Cloud_Practitioner_Exam_Notes/Compute/compute.md

  - <b> What is Virtual Machine ?</b>
     - It is a emulation of a Physical computer using software
-    - Server virtualisation allowd to "CREATE" , "COPY" , "RESIZE" or "MIGRATE" the server
+    - Server virtualization allowed to "CREATE" , "COPY" , "RESIZE" or "MIGRATE" the server
     - Multiple VMs can run on same physical server so that costs could be shared between other customers
     - When we launch a Virtual Machine we call it "instance"
 - EC2 is <i> highly configurable server </i> where we can choose AMI that affects options such as: